About the Band

-The season starts in September when we welcome our new musicians who were successful in their auditions in August.
+The season starts in September when we welcome our new musicians.
 Rehearsals are held once a month at Truro College prior to the Christmas residential course and then monthly in the new year, culminating in the Easter course when the season ends.

 Members are drawn from brass bands all over Cornwall, although any brass player is eligible, they do not have to be in a band to become a member.
 The Cornwall Youth Brass Band exists to challenge and stretch the young players musically by playing music they may not encounter in their parent bands and by engaging national names from the brass band world as guest conductors for the residential courses.